- To assess the basic aspects of material science as they apply to nuclear systems.

 - Effects of radiation on corrosion (for example irradiation assisted corrosion)

-- Radiation effects: general principles
+- Radiation effects: introduction and general principles

 Visit and laboratory session to the SCK•CEN research infrastructure

 - Laboratory session on mechanical testing: cold lab and hot-cells (M. Scibetta)

 Course material and reference books